-- Registrars are required to complete a College endorsed resuscitation course appropriate to their training programme. - At the point of obtaining Fellowship the minimum requirement is to hold a College-endorsed certificate appropriate to Fellowship6.
-Rural hospital doctors must also hold a current certificate in Advanced Paediatric Life Support (APLS) 7 and Emergency Management in Surgical Trauma (EMST)8. - Fellows of the College should refresh their ACLS skills, as required, through College-endorsed courses.
-DRHM Fellows should engage in tier 1 and 2 courses as required. - These are minimum requirements, and all doctors are expected to train to a level appropriate to their situation.
+- Registrars are required to complete a College endorsed resuscitation course appropriate to their training programme. - At the point of obtaining Fellowship the minimum requirement is to hold a College-endorsed certificate appropriate to Fellowship6. - Rural hospital doctors must also hold a current certificate in Advanced Paediatric Life Support (APLS) 7 and Early Management of Severe Trauma (EMST)8. - Fellows of the College should refresh their ACLS skills, as required, through College-endorsed courses.

+DRHM Fellows should engage in tier 1 and 2 courses as required.